Clara Zetkin: Background and education

 Because of the ban placed on socialist activity in Germany by Otto von Bismarck in 1878, Zetkin left for Zürich in 1882 and then went into exile in Paris, where she studied to be a journalist and a translator.
 During her time in Paris, she played an important role in the foundation of the Socialist International group.
-She also adopted the name of her lover, the Russian-Jewish Ossip Zetkin, a devoted Marxist, with whom she had two sons, Maxim and Konstantin (known as Kostja).
+She also adopted the name of her lover, the Russian Jewish Ossip Zetkin, a devoted Marxist, with whom she had two sons, Maxim and Konstantin (known as Kostja).
 Ossip Zetkin became severely ill in early 1889 and died in June of that year.
 After the loss of her lover, Zetkin moved to Stuttgart with her children.
 She married artist Georg Friedrich Zundel, who was eighteen years her junior, from 1899 to 1928.

-Early engagement in Social Democratic Party
+Early engagement in the Social Democratic Party

 Her political career began after being introduced to Zetkin.
 Within a few months of attending and taking part in socialist meetings, Zetkin became entirely committed to the party, which offered a Marxist approach to the demand for women's liberation.
 Around the time of 1880, due to the political climate in Germany, Zetkin went into exile in Switzerland and later in France.
 Upon her return to Germany, nearly a decade later, she became the editor of the Social Democratic Party of Germany's newspaper for women, Die Gleichheit (Equality), a post that she occupied for 25 years.

 Having studied to become a teacher, Zetkin developed connections with the women's movement and the labour movement in Germany from 1874.
 In 1878 she joined the Socialist Workers' Party (Sozialistische Arbeiterpartei, SAP).
 This party had been founded in 1875 by merging two previous parties: the ADAV formed by Ferdinand Lassalle and the SDAP of August Bebel and Wilhelm Liebknecht.
 In 1890, its name was changed to its modern version Social Democratic Party of Germany (SPD).